Justin Wilcox (American football): 2021

-2021 was the second of five consecutive losing seasons (to date) for Justin Wilcox.
+2021 was the second of five consecutive losing seasons (to date) for Wilcox.
 In 2021, the Bears went 5–7, including wins over USC and Stanford.
 Cal notched a Big Game record 636 total yards of offense in a 41–11 victory over Stanford.
-Following the season, Wilcox signed a new contract extension keeping him at Cal through the 2027 season.
+After the season, reports emerged citing an anonymous source that Wilcox was offered the head coaching position at Oregon and that he turned down the offer.
+This report was never confirmed by either Cal or Oregon, or by Wilcox himself.
+But due to his perceived willingness to stay in Berkeley, Cal gave Wilcox a new contract extension keeping him at Cal through the 2027 season.

 2022

-2022 was the third of five consecutive losing seasons (to date) for Justin Wilcox.
+2022 was the third of five consecutive losing seasons (to date) for Wilcox.
 Cal finished 4–8 in 2022, the program's third straight losing season.
 Following a six-game losing streak, Wilcox fired offensive coordinator Bill Musgrave and offensive line coach Angus McClure.
 The Bears defeated Stanford 27–20 to win the Big Game for the third time in four seasons, and the first in Berkeley since 2008.

 2023

-2023 was the fourth of five consecutive losing seasons (to date) for Justin Wilcox.
+2023 was the fourth of five consecutive losing seasons (to date) for Wilcox.
 The Bears finished 6–7 in 2023, the fourth consecutive losing season under Wilcox.
 They achieved road wins over rivals Stanford and UCLA to earn bowl eligibility for the first time since 2019.
 Cal's 27–15 victory in the Big Game was the program's third straight win over Stanford, and fourth in five years.
 The Bears were trounced 34–14 by Texas Tech in the Independence Bowl.

 2024

-2024 was the fifth of five consecutive losing seasons (to date) for Justin Wilcox.
+2024 was the fifth of five consecutive losing seasons (to date) for Wilcox.
 The Bears finished 6–7 again in 2024, and 2–6 in conference in their inaugural season in the Atlantic Coast Conference.
 Cal defeated Stanford 24–21 in the Big Game, their fourth straight victory, and fifth in six seasons.
+Notably, Cal was 2-5 in games decided by less than seven points, and lost four consecutive games by a total of nine points.
 The Bears lost 24–13 to UNLV in the LA Bowl.

 2025

 In the offseason before the 2025 season, every single one of the running backs on Wilcox's team transferred to other schools.
-Wilcox also lost Fernando Mendoza-- who through thirteen weeks in the 2025 season is presently the frontrunner for the Heisman trophy--to the University of Indiana.
+Wilcox also lost quarterback Fernando Mendoza to Indiana University, where Mendoza won the 2025 Heisman Trophy.

-Through nine games, Justin Wilcox's team has won five and lost four games.
+On September 21, 2025, Wilcox's Cal team was shutout by San Diego State by a final score of 34–0.
+Cal had been 14 point favorites to defeat San Diego State.

-Through ten weeks, the Bears' opponents are a combined 24-34.
+Through ten weeks, the Bears' opponents were a combined 24–34.
 The Bears played games against FCS Texas Southern and Mountain West Conference member San Diego State.
-Excluding these two teams, the Bears's Power-5 opponents have a combined record of 14-30.
+Excluding these two teams, the Bears' Power-5 opponents had a combined record of 14–30.